-To achieve the company's strategic objectives, it may in the future seek to acquire or invest in other companies, businesses or technologies.
+To achieve the company's strategic objectives, the company has pursued and may continue to pursue strategic acquisitions and investments or invest in other companies, businesses or technologies.
 Acquisitions entail numerous risks, including the following:

 - difficulties in the assimilation of acquired businesses or technologies; - diversion of management's attention from other business concerns; - potential assumption of unknown material liabilities; - failure to achieve financial or operating objectives; and - loss of customers or key employees.